mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 The study aimed to provide thick, descriptive accounts of learning in CGD&P across multiple levels of activity.
 Informed by Rogoff’s three planes of analysis in communities of learners, data collection included both individual and group-level video capture, journal notes, screen recordings, and design artefacts.
 These layered sources enabled analysis of how learning processes unfolded across time, tools, and interactions.
 This approach also brought challenges, particularly in managing and interpreting complex video data, which are discussed later in this chapter.

 The commitment to rich description is not just analytical but practical.
 The findings are intended to inform both researchers and practitioners.

-Following Ann Brown’s original call for DBR to be useful in real-world contexts \[@brown_design_1992], and later work by Bakker and Penuel, this research prioritises design decisions and software use that are replicable.
-FLOSS or freely available tools were used wherever feasible, following software sustainability principles \[@crouch_software_2013], and ensuring that both the pedagogical design and research methodology can be adopted or adapted by others \[@bonneel_code_2020].
+Following Ann Brown’s original call for design experiments to align with the needs of real-world learning contexts [@brown_design_1992], and later work by Bakker and Penuel, for utility to be at the heart of the DBR process, this research prioritises design decisions that allow for replicability in both academic and diverse educational contexts.

+Applied to software, tools should be replicable within the target audience of informal settings which may have restricted budget.
+FLOSS or freely available tools were used wherever feasible, following software sustainability principles [@crouch_software_2013], and ensuring that both the pedagogical design and research methodology can be adopted or adapted by others [@bonneel_code_2020].

 ### Authentic and Ecological Orientation

 The research was embedded in a real-world, non-formal educational context shaped by home education practices, local community logistics, and varied participant demographics.
 This ecological embeddedness shaped recruitment, session scheduling, and the kinds of learning interactions that were possible.
-These factors also brought an authenticity that aligns with ecosystem models of learning design \[@barnett_ecosystem_2019] and situated learning ontologies, where value is created through contextually resonant pedagogical engagement.
+These factors also brought an authenticity that aligns with ecosystem models of learning design [@barnett_ecosystem_2019]  where value is created through contextually relevant pedagogical engagement.

 ### Researcher–Facilitator Dual Role